 Chemicals and Reagents.
-INF and erdafitinib were purchased from Med-Chem Express (Monmouth Junction, NJ).
+INF and erdafitinib were purchased from MedChem Express (Monmouth Junction, NJ).
 Dexamethasone, ketoconazole, prednisolone, rivaroxaban, verapamil hydrochloride, glutathione (GSH), catalase safranin O and Tergitol-type NP40 were acquired from Sigma-Aldrich (St. Louis, MO).
 Midazolam was procured from Tocris Bioscience (Bristol, UK).
-Testosterone and sodium dithionite were purchased from Tokyo Chemical Industries (Tokyo, Japan).
+Testosterone and sodium dithionite was purchased from Tokyo Chemical Industries (Tokyo, Japan).
 Potassium ferricyanide was obtained from VWR International (Leuven, Belgium).
-Human recombinant P450 3A4 and 3A5 supersomes (rhCYP3A4 and rhCYP3A5) coexpressing cytochrome b5, NADPH P450 reductase, and the NADPH regenerating system comprising NADP+ and glucose-6-phosphate (G6P) (NADPH A) and glucose-6-phosphate dehydrogenase (G6PDH) (NADPH B) were purchased from Corning Gentest (Woburn, MA).
-High-performance liquid chromatography-grade acetonitrile was procured from Tedia Company Inc. (Fairfield, OH).
+Human recombinant P450 3A4 and 3A5 Supersomes (rhCYP3A4 and rhCYP3A5) co-expressing cytochrome b5 and NADPH P450 reductase and the NADPH regenerating system comprising NADP+ glucose-6-phosphate (G6P) (NADPH A) alucose-6-phosphate and and dehydrogenase (G6PDH) (NADPH B) were purchased from Corning Gentest (Woburn, MA).
+High performance liquid chromatography (HPLC)-grade acetonitrile was procured from Tedia Company Inc. (Fairfield, OH).
 Ultrapure water (type I) was obtained using a Milli-Q water purification system (Millipore Corporation, Bedford, MA).
-All other commercially available chemicals were of analytical or high-performance liquid chromatography-grade.
+All other commercially available chemicals were of analytical or HPLC-grade.

 Substrate Depletion of INF in CYP3A4 and CYP3A5.
 All incubations described in this work were performed in 96-well plates.
-Incubation mixtures consisting of 20 pmol/ml rhCYP3A4 or rhCYP3A5, 1 μM INF, G6PDH, and 100 mM potassium phosphate buffer (pH 7.4) were prepared in triplicate.
-After preincubating at 37°C for 5 minutes, the reaction was initiated via the addition of NADP+/G6P.
-The final primary incubation mixture (100 μl) contained <1% v/v organic solvent.
-Subsequently, at various time intervals (0, 5, 10, 15, 30, 45, 60, 80, 100, and 120 minutes), an 80-μl aliquot of each incubation mixture was withdrawn and quenched with equal volumes of ice-cold acetonitrile spiked with 100 nM erdafitinib (internal standard).
-The quenched samples were then centrifuged at 4000g at 4°C for 30 minutes, after which aliquots of the supernatant were withdrawn to quantify the amount of INF remaining using LC/MS/MS.
+Incubation mixtures consisting of 20 pmol/mL rhCYP3A4 or rhCYP3A5, 1 μ M INF, G6PDH and 100 mM potassium phosphate buffer (pH 7.4) were prepared in triplicates.
+After pre-incubating at 37°C for 5 min, the reaction was initiated via the addition of NADP+/G6P.
+The final primary incubation mixture (100 μ L) contained <1% v/v organic solvent.
+Subsequently, at various time intervals (0, 5, 10, 15, 30, 45, 60, 80 100 and 120 min), an 80 μ L aliquot of each incubation mixture was withdrawn and quenched with equal volumes of ice-cold acetonitrile spiked with 100 nM erdafitinib (internal standard).
+The quenched samples were then centrifuged at 4000g at 4°C for 30 min, following which aliquots of the supernatant was withdrawn to quantify the amount of INF remaining using LC/MS/MS.